jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/careers/index.md

   software areas.
   You must have experience in the use of office solutions.

+**Responsibilities:**

+- Provide guidance and software support
+- Support the administrative,
+  production and human resources departments.

+- **IT Project Manager:**
+  You must have a university degree, basic technical knowledge, understanding of information security, and some relevant experience in networks and IT infrastructure.
+  PMP (Project Management Professional) certification is a plus, but not mandatory in order to apply for this position.

+## 4\.
+Reasons to Work With Us

+- **Hackers that develop their own tools:**
+  When we have projects,
+  we hack applications or corporate networks.
+  When we do not have projects,
+  we develop our own software tools.
+  This is why we are looking for hackers that are passionate about programming.
+  Our favorite technologies are Linux,
+  Git,
+  Python,
+  Docker,
+  Ansible,
+  and Amazon Web Services.
+  It does not matter if you have not yet mastered these tools.
+  With Fluid Attacks,
+  what matters is your capacity to self-teach and learn new skills to address challenges we face on a daily basis, the discipline with which you face challenges, the honesty to say what needs to be said, and the ability to listen and communicate in a manner that fosters respectful and equal collaboration with other team members.

 ## 4\.
 Portfolio

 The goal of this stage is to assess your ability to express yourself,